MouronRoger/eulogos/docs/scaife_import.md

-# Scaife Import System Redesign
+# Scaife Import System Redesign theoretical only

+Not to be acted upon

-This document outlines a redesigned Scaife import system for the First1KGreek Browser project, built from scratch with a modern FastAPI structure, HTMX integration, and using author_data.json as the canonical record.
+This document outlines a possible redesigned Scaife import system for the First1KGreek Browser project, built from scratch with a modern FastAPI structure, HTMX integration, and using author_data.json as the canonical record.

 ## System Architecture